ZhouQiangwei/bt2doc-mbw/source/index.rst

 we packaged all the functions to complete an easy-to-use, auto-run package for DNA methylation analysis.
 During the execution of BatMeth2 Tool, an html report is generated about statistics of the sample.

+We privide a binary indexed mbw format in this version, similar to BigWig but with coverage and context information. mbw format can be used for view and calculate DNA methylation level of anny chromsome region quickly.
+This file also can be used as BigWig file for genome browser visulization.
+Besides, mbw format file has smaller size than text format.
+Also, we provide a tool named bmtools for view and process mbw file.
+And we also provide bmDMR tool instead of batDMR for detect DMC and DMR more faster based on mbw input files.

 **Installation**

 * Please download and install the tools (see :doc:`function/install`)